dr-mushtaq/Academic-writing/Research Paper/How to Write the Title, Abstract, and Introduction of a Research Paper.md

 Ideal for visually communicating complex findings or attracting attention in journals with broad audiences.

-## Tips for Writing a Winning Abstract
+## 💡 Abstract Writing Tips

--  State the why behind your research in one clear sentence.
+- Start with the research problem and why it matters.
+State the why behind your research in one clear sentence.
+- Include key methods and main results — even statistically significant ones.
+- Be concise but complete — no jargon or citations.
+- Follow your journal’s format.
+- Revise and proofread carefully — clarity is everything.
 -  Mention the problem or question you’re addressing.
 It shows your study's relevance.
 - kip the fluff!
 Include only the most impactful findings.
 - abstracts are 250-300 words.
 Make every word count.
 Be Concise, Yet Complete.